 The digital transformation of businesses has brought about a fundamental change in many industries.
 Companies increasingly consider data a business critical and competition relevant asset enabling new kinds of products and services, as well as data-driven strategies.
 Managing data as a strategic asset is a challenge, as it requires from companies to revise established data management approaches and concepts in order to be more effective in gaining value from data.
 Data management itself is required to broaden its scope in order to cover not just master data, but analytical data and other data types as well, while extending the original focus on data quality to additional aspects, such as data compliance, data security and privacy, or data risk.

 In a joint effort, comprising more than 15 European companies as well as researchers from three European universities, the Competence Center Corporate Data Quality (CC CDQ) has developed a reference model for data management in the digital economy: the Data Excellence Model.
-It offers support and guidance for practitioners in the implementation of data management by defining major design areas, while at the same time supporting the transformation into a digital and data-driven company.
+The data management framework offers support and guidance for practitioners in the implementation of data management by defining major design areas, while at the same time supporting the transformation into a digital and data-driven company.

-Given the understanding of data as a strategic resource for the digital economy, the structure of the reference model builds on the principles of performance management and the logic of management cycles.
+Given the understanding of data as a strategic resource for the digital economy, the structure of the data management framework builds on the principles of performance management and the logic of management cycles.
 The reference model specifies design areas of data management in three categories: goals, enablers, and results, which are interlinked in a continuous improvement cycle.

 Goals break down the overall aim and purpose of data management by outlining necessary business capabilities and data management capabilities and explicating them in the form of a data strategy;